 As the world becomes more unpredictable, from infectious diseases to civil unrest, you want your family to stay intact in the convenience of your own home.
 You want the basic needs to be readily available as much as possible.

-We can easily neglect our health, but keeping up with our bodies is essential in facing what is yet to come.
+We can easily neglect our health, but keeping up with our bodies is essential for facing the future.
 Thus, your survival garden comes into place.

 Planting medicinal plants is as important as harvesting your first crops.